geard-dev/cheddar/doc/README.md

 ### Resources
 * Discuss on the [CheddarTalk](https://cheddartalk.io/) forums.
-* Discuss general Cheddar development on #cheddar-dev on Freenode.
+* Discuss general Cheddar development on #cheddar-coin-dev on Freenode.
 If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=cheddar-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)